bruan5483/Take5/README.md

 Our generation, ourselves included, spend copious amounts of time in front of our computers.
 It’s not a good habit to have, but simply put, building the self-control to wrench oneself away from the screen is quite boring!

 ## What it does
-Take5 is an innovative app that records the user’s movements when browsing, and identifies instances of subpar browsing behaviour - leaning in too far, straining your eyes, staying at your computer too long - and corrects the user through a variety of possible punishments, ranging from playing embarrassing music to triggering fork bombs.
-All the while, our AI bot will chastise users whenever they misbehave, further teaching users to build good browsing habits.
-No WiFi?
-No problem!
-Take5 can run without the AI bot functionality, and all of the other functions of Take5 can run without being connected to the internet.
+Take5 is an innovative app that records the user’s movements when browsing and identifies instances of subpar browsing behaviour - leaning in too far, straining your eyes, staying at your computer too long - and corrects the user through a variety of possible penalties.
+All the while, an AI bot will verbally inform users whenever they demonstrate signs of poor posture, further teaching users to build good browsing habits.
+Additionally, the app uses facial landmark data to predict if the user yawns or closes their eyes for a prolonged period and recommends that the user take a break whenever such an instance is detected.

 ## How we built it
 | Tool 				| Description 			|